brambg/Data-Scopes-Developers-2018/schedule/assignment1.md

 - Select the reviews for the Bol collection and sort publishers alphabetically.
 - Do the same for the reviews of the Hebban collection.

-Does they need the same amount of normalizing?
+Do they need the same amount of normalizing?

 It seems Hebban already normalizes publisher names (see their policy on modifying book information in the [Hebban FAQ](https://www.hebban.nl/faq)).
 Compare some of the normalized publisher names in Hebban reviews with variants of those names in the other collections.
 Can you reverse engineer how they normalized names?